André-François Bourbeau: Biography

 This outdoor education program at the Universite du Quebec a Chicoutimi and Bourbeau himself were cited favorably by Henderson and Potter in their 2001 review of outdoor adventure education programs in Canada; Bourbeau's program was described positively as an example of a program that teaches "primitive wilderness survival" with minimal dependence on modern materials and tools that fosters a greater sense of connectedness to nature and uses less expensive methods (most Canadian programs use relatively modern equipment).

 Bourbeau and Bilodeau both retired in 2011.
 Upon Bourbeau's retirement on August 1, 2011, he was profiled in La Presse (on June 26, 2011) as a pioneer of outdoors education and teacher to dozens of students.
 After retirement, Bourbeau continued to conduct research in survival-related topics and field work, such as the construction of a dugout canoe from scratch using an old Estonian method.

 Bourbeau also developed a packaged dry food system for his father's G.B.
 Catering food services company, called the "G.B.
 Tripping System" in the late 1970s.

 November 2013, Bourbeau was interviewed by QMI Agency (Quebecor Media) as a survival expert, discussing the situation of Marco Lavoie, an outdoorsman and hiker who survived a bear attack and decided to sacrifice and eat his German Shepherd after surviving for 3 months in the wilderness near James Bay.
 Bourbeau said that Lavoie survived because he made "good decisions" and that sacrificing his pet was one of those decisions.
 Bourbeau told the Ottawa Sun on October 31, 2013, that Lavoie's hope in a friend (who was informed of Lavoie's planned date of return to civilization) also played an important role in his survival.

 Guinness World Record

-Bourbeau is noted for holding the Guinness World Record for longest voluntary wilderness survival of 31 days, a record he has held for nearly 30 years since 1986.
-Since then, many people surpassed that record.
-Most of which were part of ALONE.
-Zachary Fowler survived 87 days.
-Over 50% of the participants in ALONE surpassed the 31 days.
+Bourbeau is noted for holding the Guinness World Record for longest voluntary wilderness survival of 31 days, a record he held for nearly 30 years.